mstksg/inCode/copy/entries/multimonad.md

     Flipped f <*> Flipped x = Flipped $ liftA2 (flip ($)) x f
 ~~~

-So cool.
+Cool.
 Types that have `Functor` instances only have one.
 Types that have
 `Applicative` instances very often have more than one.

 So, the obvious next question is...what about `Monad`s?
 Is a `Monad` instance